csci-1301/csci-1301.github.io/labs/AdvancedArrays/readme.md

 Console.WriteLine();
 ```

-Try running this program.
+Try executing this program.
 Can you see the difference?

 `Array` is actually a class (documented at <https://msdn.microsoft.com/en-us/library/system.array(v=vs.110).aspx>), and as such provides several methods.
 If you have two arrays, `array1` and `array2` containing the same type of values and of size at least `x`, you can copy the first `x` values of `array1` into `array2` using `Array.Copy(array1, array2, x);`.